aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 ### Some Terminology

+1. *Simple fraction*: a fraction in which the numerator and denominator are whole numbers (or integers).
+E.g. 1/2 is a simple fraction, 1/(3/2) and (2/3)/5 are not simple fractions.
-1. *Proper fraction*: a fraction in which the numerator is smaller than the denominator.
+1. *Proper fraction*: a simple fraction in which the numerator is smaller (in magnitude) than the denominator.
 E.g. 1/2, 1/3, 2/3
-2. *Improper fraction*: a fraction in which the numerator is bigger than the denominator.
+2. *Improper fraction*: a simple fraction in which the numerator is bigger (in magnitude) than the denominator.
 E.g. 3/2, 4/3, 5/3
-3. *Simple fraction*: a proper or improper fraction in which the numerator and denominator are whole numbers.
-E.g. 1/2 is a simple fraction, 1/(3/2) and (2/3)/5 are not simple fractions.
-3. *Mixed fraction*: a fraction which is expressed in terms of a whole number part and a proper fraction part.
+3. *Mixed fraction*: a number which is expressed in terms of a whole number (or integer) part and a proper fraction part.
 E.g. 2 1/2, 5 3/4
 4. *Ratio*: an expression involving positive numbers used to determine how to share a nonnegative number among two or more entities through repeated subtractions of whole numbers or parts of whole numbers.
    - A ratio for sharing between two entities is expressed as a &ratio; b (read as "a is to b")
    - E.g. Kofi and Kwame share a collection of 100 pencils in the ratio of 2 &ratio; 3 (read as "2 is to 3"), means that for every 2 pencils that Kofi takes out of the collection, Kwame gets to take 3 pencils.
    - Similarly a ratio for sharing among 3 entities is expressed as a &ratio; b &ratio; c (read as "a is to b is to c").
-   - E.g. Ama, Yaa and Akos share a collection of 24 canned drinks in the ratio 2 &ratio; 3 &ratio; 1 (reas as "2 is to 3 is to 1"), means that for every 2 cans that Ama takes out of the collection, Yaa gets to take 3 cans and Akos gets to take 1 can.
+   - E.g. Ama, Yaa and Akos share a collection of 24 canned drinks in the ratio 2 &ratio; 3 &ratio; 1 (reads as "2 is to 3 is to 1"), means that for every 2 cans that Ama takes out of the collection, Yaa gets to take 3 cans and Akos gets to take 1 can.
 5. *of* operator: a/b of c/d = a &times; (c/d &div; b).
 E.g.
    - 3 of 4 = 4 + 4 + 4 = 12 ; 4 of 3 = 3 + 3 + 3 + 3 = 12
    - 4 of 1/2 = 1/2 + 1/2 + 1/2 + 1/2 = 2
    - 1/2 of 4 = 4/2 = 2 ; 1/3 of 5 = 5/3
-   - 2/3 of 6 = 2 &times; (6/3) = 2 &times; 2 = 4 ; 3/5 of 7/10 = 3 &times; (7/10 &div; 5) = 3 &times; 7/50 = 21/50
+   - 2/3 of 6 = 2 &times; (6 &div; 3) = 2 &times; 2 = 4 ; 3/5 of 7/10 = 3 &times; (7/10 &div; 5) = 3 &times; (35/50 &div; 5) = 3 &times; 7/50 = 21/50
 6. *Cross multiplication*: given two fractions a/b and c/d, cross multiplication refers to the action of multiplying a by d, and separately multiplying b by c to obtain two products (a &times; d) and (b &times; c).
 Cross multiplication is a heavily used step in fraction arithmetic.
-7. *A fraction is treated in mathematics as being equivalent to division of the numerator by the denominator*, even if the numerator and denominator is not a whole number.
+7. *A fraction is treated in mathematics as being equivalent to division of the numerator by the denominator*, even if the numerator or the denominator is not a whole number.
 8. *A ratio of two numbers is treated in mathematics as being equivalent to a fraction*, even if one of the two numbers is not a whole number.
-9. *The "of" operator is equivalent to multiplication of fractions in mathematics.*
+9. *The "of" operator is treated in mathematics as being equivalent to multiplication*, even if one of the operands is not a whole number or a positive simple fraction

 ### Addition and Subtraction

 Procedures:

-1. a/b + c/d = (a &times; d + b &times; c)/(b &times; d)
-1. a/b &minus; c/d = (a &times; d &minus; b &times; c)/(b &times; d)
-1. If the denominators are the same, then the formulas simplify to become:
+1. If the denominators are the same, then the formulas are simply:
     1. a/e + c/e = (a + c)/e
     2. a/e &minus; c/e = (a &minus; c)/e

+2. Below are the general formulas which are used to ensure that the denominators become the same:
+    1. a/b + c/d = (a &times; d + b &times; c)/(b &times; d)
+    2. a/b &minus; c/d = (a &times; d &minus; b &times; c)/(b &times; d)

 Examples: